petroemil/Rx.Book/Draft.md

 }
 ```

-An other thing to consider is to use Rx schedulers in your imperative code.
+Another thing to consider is to use Rx schedulers in your imperative code.

 For example when you would normally write something like